yhilmare/iosrepository/README.md

 # iosrepository
-This is a ios project
+This is an ios project, powered by IL MARE.